 Whether it’s important medication or your favorite lipstick, forgetting any type of toiletry can range from being mildly inconvenient to becoming a serious problem.
 For toiletries, make sure to pack your essentials, like medication, contacts, and any other items that you might not be able to purchase or replace during your travels.
 (Put them in your carry-on bag, not your checked suitcase.)
 However, if you forget items like a toothbrush or razor, you can typically call the front desk at the hotel for a spare.

 We also recommend traveling with some type of a travel first-aid kit, which includes items like tweezers, first-aid ointment, bandages, travel-sized hand sanitizer, sunscreen, and insect repellent.
+Make sure to check TSA guidelines if you’re traveling with medication, as well as the policies and regulations at your destination.

 Packing Tips for Everything Else …